 - "The floor and steering column are rock steady as you roll along, and the body control over sinewy pavement shows GM's ever-increasing finesse in its suspension tuning.
 Magnetic shocks, a worthwhile extra-cost option on this car, give the ATS coupe the flexibility to both romp confidently through corners and quell the pounding of a bad road." -- Car and Driver (coupe)

 - "The good news: even the base suspension offers outstanding grip whilst preserving a Cadillac-worthy ride.
 We were also thrilled with the Brembo brakes, standard on all models.
 Strong, linear, communicative and not too grabby, they are beautifully tuned for this kind of car." -- Autoblog (coupe)

 Next Steps: Cadillac ATS

-- Find low financing rates for the Cadillac ATS
+- View the best prices for the 2015 Cadillac ATS

 - Calculate monthly payment and apply for a loan

 - See what others paid for the 2015 Cadillac ATS

 - Search used Cadillac ATS for sale (987 listings)